My personal highlight: Discovering an enchanting pearl full of culture & extraordinary delicacies only a few hours by train from Zurich!

 How much do you know about this Italian Culture & Gastronomy City located 5h by train from Zurich?

 Another landmark of Parma is their Teatro Farnese.
-The theatre is one of the most renowned example of a wooden theatre that stands today.
-Created in the 1600’s, at the time it was also the largest theatre in the world and could hold a crowd of 3’000 people.
-It’s absolutely recommended to go there fro a throwback in time!
+The theatre is one of the most renowned examples of a wooden theatre that stands today.
+Created in the 1600s, at the time it was also the largest theatre in the world and could hold a crowd of 3’000 people.
+It’s absolutely recommended to go there for a throwback in time!

 During the Middle Ages, Parma was ruled by the Franks and was part of the Holy Roman Empire.
 During the 1800’s, the city was annexed by France under the rule of Napoleon, and then finally became a part of the Kingdom of Italy in 1860.

 Guess why Parma has been nominated a City of Gastronomy?